awsdocs/amazon-eks-user-guide/doc_source/sec-group-reqs.md

-# Amazon EKS security group requirements and considerations<a name="sec-group-reqs"></a>
+# View Amazon EKS security group requirements for clusters<a name="sec-group-reqs"></a>

-This topic describes the security group requirements of an Amazon EKS cluster\.<a name="security-group-default-rules"></a>
+This topic describes the security group requirements of an Amazon EKS cluster\.

+## Default cluster security group<a name="security-group-default-rules"></a>

 When you create a cluster, Amazon EKS creates a security group that's named `eks-cluster-sg-my-cluster-uniqueID`\.
 This security group has the following default rules: